yugabyte/yb-tools/yb_os_maint/readme.md

-  -h, --help            show this help message and exit -s, --stop            Stop services for YB host prior to O/S patch -r, --resume          Resume services for YB host after O/S patch -t, --health          Healthcheck only - forces Dry Run -f, --fix [item]      Fix one or more of the following: 'placement' -d, --dryrun          Dry Run - pre-flight checks only - no actions taken.
+  -h, --help            show this help message and exit -s, --stop            Stop services for YB host prior to O/S patch -r, --resume          Resume services for YB host after O/S patch -t, --health          Healthcheck only - specify Universe Name or "ALL" if not running on a DB Node -v, --verify          Verify Master and tServer process are in correct state per universe config -f, --fix [item]      Fix one or more of the following: 'placement' -d, --dryrun          Dry Run - pre-flight checks only - no actions taken.
   -l, --log_file_directory [folder]